Derived CompositionsΒΆ

 The Kleene plus operation.
 It matches an arbitrary number of repetitions of what is matched by

-but not zero repetitions.
-It is a shorthand for the concatenation ofR
+Rbut not zero repetitions.
+It is a shorthand for the concatenation ofRandR*.

 The minimum number of repetitions can also be restricted by integers greater than one.